rudra3086c/Portfolio-24CS075/README.md

 ## 📄 License

-This project is developed for educational purposes as part of the AWDF Laboratory Practical.
+This project is developed for educational purposes as part of the **Advanced Web Development Frameworks (AWDF)** laboratory.